pretix/pretix/doc/development/implementation/settings.rst

 -----

-Hierarkey also provides a base class for forms that allow the modification of settings. pretix contains a subclass that also adds suport for internationalized fields:
+Hierarkey also provides a base class for forms that allow the modification of settings. pretix contains a subclass that also adds support for internationalized fields:

 .. autoclass:: pretix.base.forms.SettingsForm